Javets70/iitm_notes/docs/STATS2/WEEK 3/Expectation of Random Variables.md

 # Random Variables , Expectations and Variances
 ## Expectation of Random Variables
+The expectation of a random variable is like its average value or what you would typically expect it to be.
+It gives you an idea of the central tendency of the variable.

+!!! example "Coin Toss"
+    The expected value for a fair coin toss should be 0.5 .

 Suppose $X$ is a random variables defined in the range of $T_X$ and PMF of $X$ is $f_X$ .
 The expected value of the random variables $X$ will be